DataDog/hiring-engineers/answers.md

 The scenario in which the platform can be adopted and promoted are really heterogeneous, from the industry sector to the manufacturing sector, weather, IoT, really any scenario.
 The Datadog platform could be also used to monitor buildings, by a domotic point of view.
 As ingle apartment or a building composed by several apartments and lofts, can monitor:
 * energy efficiency
-* set threshold to automatically switch on or off devices (such as eater, air conditioning, and so on)
+* set threshold to automatically switch on or off devices (such as heater, air conditioning, and so on)
 * resource consumption;

 Everything could be automated to prevent waste of money and resources, to less impact on the environment and contribute to a green environment.